Make Our Hotel Near Fukuoka Convention Center Your Base

 Kushida Shrine

-Two subway stops from the hotel is Kushida Shrine, which can easily be combined with Jotenji Temple on a tour of local sights.
+Two subway stops from our Fukuoka hotel near Hakata Station is Kushida Shrine, which can easily be combined with Jotenji Temple on a tour of local sights.
 The home shrine of both Hakata Ward and the annual Gion Yamakasa Festival held in July, Kushida is also notable for its 1,000-year-old ginkgo tree, said to have special powers for matchmaking and longevity.
-This iconic tree is featured in the artwork of our Bridal Room.

 Dazaifu Tenmangu Shurine